How to Build a Garden Fence to Keep Animals Out

 Once your posts are set, you can attach the fencing material.
 Starting at a corner post, unroll your wire mesh and staple it securely to the posts and any horizontal rails you’ve installed.
 Keep the mesh taut as you work your way around the perimeter to prevent sagging.
 If you’re using two types of mesh, attach the wider wire to the top portion and the smaller, PVC-coated wire to the bottom.
 Finally, assemble your gate frame, making it about an inch narrower than the opening for a smooth swing.
 For an easier all-in-one option, our Animal Barrier Gardens combine a raised bed with a protective fence, saving you a ton of time.

-Stop Animals From Digging Under Your Fence
+How to Stop Animals From Digging Under Your Fence

 You’ve built a fence tall enough to stop a deer, but you’re still finding half-eaten tomatoes.
 What gives?
 The culprit is likely a digging pest like a rabbit, groundhog, or raccoon.
 These critters treat the bottom of your fence like an open door.
 To truly secure your garden, you need to extend your defenses underground.
 A complete system, from a sturdy composite fence to a subterranean barrier, is your best bet for keeping your harvest safe.
 Here are a few effective ways to stop animals from tunneling into your garden.

-Bury the Bottom of Your Fence
+Option 1: Bury the Bottom of the Fence

 The most direct approach is to bury the bottom of your fence.
 For animals that dig, like armadillos and rabbits, extending your fence at least one foot underground is a powerful deterrent.
 This simple barrier is often enough to make them give up and look for an easier meal elsewhere.
 You can do this by digging a trench along your planned fence line before you install the posts and mesh.
 It’s an extra step during installation, but it can save you a lot of frustration later.
 This is one of the most common tips for an animal-proof garden fence.

-Create an L-Shaped Underground Footer
+Option 2: Add an L-Shaped Footer

 For persistent diggers, an L-shaped footer is an even more effective solution.
 This involves burying your wire mesh and bending the bottom portion into an "L" shape that extends outward from your garden, parallel to the ground.
 When an animal tries to dig down at the fence line, it will hit this horizontal mesh barrier and won't be able to get through.
 You can install a critter-proof garden fence by digging a trench about 18 inches deep and laying the mesh inside to form the L-shape.
 It’s a clever design that outsmarts even the most determined pests.

-Install a Chew-Proof Apron
+Option 3: Install a Chew-Proof Apron

 Another great option is to add a chew-proof apron to the base of your fence.
 This is typically a strip of sturdy hardware cloth or wire netting that you attach to the bottom of your fence and lay across the ground, extending outward from your garden.
 You can secure it with landscape staples and cover it with soil or mulch to hide it.
 Burying the apron a few inches deep creates a barrier that stops animals right where they start to dig.
 It’s an excellent way to reinforce your garden fencing to keep animals out without having to dig a deep trench.